Franklin and Armfield Office

 The Franklin and Armfield Office, which houses the Freedom House Museum, is a historic commercial building in Alexandria, Virginia (until 1846, the District of Columbia).
 Built c.
 1810–1820, it was first used as a private residence before being converted to the offices of the largest slave trading firm in the United States, started in 1828 by Isaac Franklin and John Armfield.
-"As many as [a] million people are thought to have passed through between 1828 and 1861, on their way to bondage in Mississippi and Louisiana".
-Another source, using ship manifests (lists of slaves) in the National Archives, gives the number as "at least 5,000".

-The former Franklin & Armfield Office building is located just west of Alexandria's Old Town, on the north side of Duke Street between South West and South Payne streets.
-It is a three-story brick building, topped by a mansard roof and resting on a brick foundation.
-Its front facade is laid in Flemish bond, while the sides and rear are laid in common bond.
-It has Federal-period styling, with windows and the entrance door set in segmented, arch openings, with gabled dormers at the roof level.
+Ship manifests from the National Archives indicate that at least 5,000 slaves were trafficked through the office.

+The building at 1315 Duke Street is located just west of Alexandria's Old Town.
+Its exterior, which was renovated in a vernacular Empire style after the building was subdivided into apartments, was restored to its original, Federal appearance in 2025.

 The building was designated a National Historic Landmark in 1978, and has also been designated a Virginia Historic Landmark.
-The building was formerly owned by the Northern Virginia Urban League which operated it as a museum, with exhibits about the slave trading firm and the life of a slave.

-The City of Alexandria purchased the building in March of 2020 and reopened it as a museum in June of 2022.
+The building was formerly owned by the Northern Virginia Urban League, which used the building for offices and a museum.
+The City of Alexandria purchased the building in March 2020 and reopened it as a museum in June 2022.

 History

 The building was constructed as a residence in the 1810s by Robert Young, a brigadier general in the District of Columbia Militia.
-Due to financial reverses, Young was soon afterward forced to sell the house.
+A three-bayed townhouse built in the Federal style, the front facade was laid in Flemish bond and the sides and rear of the building in common bond.
+Due to financial struggles, Young was soon afterward forced to sell the house.